 One-Winged Angel: Alma -> Awakened Alma, Doku -> Spirit Doku, and both forms of the Vigoorian Emperor in the Xbox Ninja Gaiden and the Archfiend in the sequel.

 Only a Flesh Wound: A game mechanic in II/Sigma II, where enemies act differently depending on how they've been dismembered.
 In some ways, they become more dangerous when they've lost a limb, and will liekly do a grab/suicide attack that's very hard to avoid and heavily damaging.

-The Regent of the Mask in Razor's Edge can also be quite infuriating, as he is mostly immune to U Ts, dodges a lot and takes advantage of every little opening in your defense − and even his basic attacks deal quite a lot of damage.
+The Regent of the Mask in Razor's Edge can also be quite infuriating, as he is mostly immune to Ultimate Techniques, dodges a lot and takes advantage of every little opening in your defense − and even his basic attacks deal quite a lot of damage.
 Dealing with him in higher difficulties requires a perfect knowledge of his pattern.

 Painfully Slow Projectile: Averted in Ninja Gaiden II, where white ninja archers fire explosive arrows so fast you can't possibly dodge them in time; they're also unblockable and can hit you underwater.
 In Master Ninja Mode, you fight them right at the beginning, waiting for you across gaps or targeting you while running on water.
 Everyone's got their four-leaf clovers?
 Thankfully, they are fewer and a bit slower in Sigma II.

 Power Glows: After you acquire the True Dragon Sword in the modern trilogy, it gains a purple aura.
 In Ninja Gaiden III, Ryu's cursed arm glows red, indicating when you can unleash an Ultimate Technique.